Diegoberamendi/Water-reservoir-Volume/readme.md

 Proceding with the calculation, 4 colums are created and alocated at the right side of the Dataframe, those are:

-1. `Diff_Elevation` - calculates the difference of elevation between contour-lines.
+1. `Diff_Elevation` - Calculates the difference of elevation between contour-lines.
 2. `Avr_Area` - Calculates the average area between two contour-line areas.
 The `.shift()` is used to sum one value of a column with the above one.
 3. `Volume` - Calculates the Volume which is give by the multiplication of 1 and 2.
-4. `Ac_Volume` - Is the accumulated volume whose final value is the total Volume of the water-reservoir.
+4. `Ac_Volume` - Is the accumulated volume whose final value is the total volume of the water-reservoir.

 ```python